SES-5215-F2020/cdavilagonzalez-quant/README.md

-# Quantitative Analysis Assignments for Catherine Saint
+# Quantitative Analysis Assignments for Cristina Davila Gonzalez

 This is a repository for assignments completed by Cristina Davila Gonzalez for Quantitative Analysis during the Fall 2020 semester at the GSD.